robi56/FaceEMR/README.md

 The model is trained using  tensorflow python framework and used in android application where the basic langauge is java.

 Basically tensorflow provides a c++ api, that can be used in android application.
 The trained model by python langauge can be integrated with android project  after inclduing tensorflow c++ framework dependencies and using native interface the model can be loaded and called in java class.
-This is the whole thing
+This is the whole thing.

 The total work of this project is divided into two parts
 1) Devlop  a model in tensoflow using python langauge

-   **KaggleFaceEmotionRecognition** folder contains work
+   **KaggleFaceEmotionRecognition** folder contains the work
 2) Devlop an android appication for facial expression recongtion

    **FaceEMR** folder contains the work